Home › FAQ

 How do you decide if two markets are the same question?

-Five-phase matcher: (1) parent-event grouping (e.g. both platforms' 2028 Dem Nominee event), (2) candidate alignment within matched parents, (3) LLM-verified binary matching with Claude Haiku, (4) star-graph merge to prevent false transitive matches, (5) Claude Opus validation catches inversions (“Putin out” vs “Putin stays”), scope mismatches, and timeframe mismatches.
+Five-phase matcher: (1) parent-event grouping (e.g. both platforms' 2028 Dem Nominee event), (2) candidate alignment within matched parents, (3) LLM-verified binary matching, (4) star-graph merge to prevent false transitive matches, (5) LLM validation catches inversions (“Putin out” vs “Putin stays”), scope mismatches, and timeframe mismatches.

 What's a multi-outcome event?